-A blurred or distorted vision is a shooter’s worst enemy as it gets in the way of precisely aiming at your target.
+A blurred or distorted vision is a shooter’s WORST enemy as it gets in the way of precisely aiming at your target.

 Contents